donmikoa/donmikoa.github.io/index.md

 I also was able to learn a lot about security and secure coding.
 One of my best moment is when I learnt a lot about best practices when it comes to creating softwares and applications.

 ### Education Reflection
-I number of courses that were quite challenging.
-This prompted me to do further research into getting a clearer understanding of the subject topic.
+A number of courses that were quite challenging.
+This prompted me to do further research into getting a clearer understanding of the subject topics.
 I also was able to incorporate the feedbacks from my instructors who were really knowledgeable and responded fat to my questions and concerns.
 There were some few courses I really loved and I had some other few once where I was finally excited to be completing the course.
 My overall goal was to finish each course with the highest grades possible.
 I was able to achieve this in a number of courses.